VIII PTS Congress of Dentistry

 What is the relationship between obesity and dentistry?

-Opening of the conference
+Opening of the third day of the conference

 prof. dr hab. n. med.
 Karolina Gerreth